Grand National Runners

 Knowing who the jockey is going to be also plays a crucial part in selecting the best horse to bet on Grand National.
 It’s a known fact that some jockeys are better than others, but even those well-renowned ones can have a bad day and give a bad ride.

+Rachek Blackmore won the 2021 edition of the Grand National, making her the first female jockey to ever win the race.
 Davy Russell was Tiger Roll’s jockey when he won both in 2018 and 2019.
-This means that he’ll have to join another horse attempting to take one more title in 2021.
-On the other hand, we saw Leighton Aspell who won who won the Grand National in 2014 and 2015, retire in 2020.
+Only time will tell if he’ll be able to take a third title – either with or without Tiger Roll.
+On the other hand, we saw Leighton Aspell who won the Grand National in 2014 and 2015, retire in 2020.
 He managed to win in 2014 and 2015 riding two different horses, Pineau De Re and Many Clouds.
 It’s clear that when you want to bet on a horse, you need to take the jockey into consideration, as well.
 Other recent Grand National-winning jockeys have been Derek Fox (2017), David Mullins (2016) and Daryl Jacob (2012).

 Another important factor is the handicap, of course.
 Over the last fifteen years, the Grand National winners carried between 10 stones 3 pounds and 11 stones 6 pounds.
 Tiger Roll’s handicap was 10-13 in 2018, and 11-05 in 2019, with the same jockey.